Saminism Movement: Biography of Surontiko Samin

-Surontiko Samin was born in 1859 in the village Ploso Kedhiren, Randublatung in Blora, central Java, Indonesia.
+Surontiko Samin was born in 1859 in the village Ploso Kediren, Randublatung in Blora, central Java, Indonesia.
 Originally he was named Raden Kohar, but later he changed his name to Samin which means underprivileged.
 Samin was a very poor Javanese peasant farmer who spent the later part of his life developing and preaching the doctrine Samin or Saminism, which rejected the concept of colonial Dutch rule in the 19th and 20th centuries.

 It was Samin's first wife who may have been the cause of his obsession with rebelling against the social norms of the time.
 She accused him of not being a true Muslim and tried to have their marriage annulled by the local religious leader.

 “Into Samin's preaching crept a note of prophetic warning that a day of reckoning was at hand, in which the white man would be over-thrown, and a new golden age of peace and tranquility would come into being.
 The Samin movement spread into neighboring districts, and Communist agitators were quick to seize the opportunity to utilize the popular discontent for their own objectives.
 With the capture and deportation of Samin and the influx of more cautious civil administrators, the movement collapsed.
 But in other areas of Java, notably in Bantam, Indonesian resentment toward Dutch administrative reform is led to similar outbreaks.”